In-Service Exam (ISE)

 - Can examinees use personal laptops?

-Personal laptop computers may be used if a program doesn’t have enough desktops.
+Personal laptop computers may be brought onsite and used if a program doesn’t have enough desktops.
 It will be necessary to perform a system check and browser download on each computer used at least one week before the examination regardless of the venue selected.

 No. The secure browser is not supported through tablets or iPads.